-We are excited to introduce ISTU On-Air — a new series of monthly webinars designed to promote knowledge of Therapeutic Ultrasound and increase discussion among the ISTU community.
+We are excited to continue the ISTU On-Air monthly webinar series in 2021.
+These are designed to promote knowledge of Therapeutic Ultrasound and increase discussion among the ISTU community.
 A committee led by Kim Butts Pauly and Cyril Lafon are actively working on the programming for the webinar series.

-Our final webinar of 2020 will feature Professor Gail ter Haar from the Institute of Cancer Research, London presenting:
+Our first webinar of 2021 will feature Bradley Treeby, Professor of Biomedical Ultrasound, from the University College London presenting:

 - 8:00 - 9:00 PT (West Coast, USA)

 - 11:00 - 12:00 ET (East Coast, USA)

 - 24:00 - 1:00 (Japan and Korea)

 Registration for this event is required.
 The Webinar Series will be recorded and available to members for later review.
 Confirmation of your registration and the Zoom Conference Link Info will be emailed to all registered attendees prior to the meeting.